 It was a nice Sunday the sun was out, a bit on the chilly side with 5 degrees celsius, the wind at was strong came in from NNE.
 I got my bike out and went for a ride around Ringvaart near Amsterdam.

 Ringvaart is a canal in the province of North Holland, the Netherlands.
 The Ringvaart (Dutch meaning “ring canal”) is a true circular canal surrounding the Haarlemmermeer polder and also the name of the dike bordering the canal.
-The Ringvaart Polder has a road with bike lane that follows the canal that goes all away around, on weekends Ringvaart is a popular destination for cyclists and it was no difference today.
+The Ringvaart Polder has a road with a bike lane that follows the canal that goes all away around, on weekends Ringvaart is a popular destination for cyclists and it was no different today.
 Many road cyclists out for training rides, which makes it a great place to hook up with other bikers to ride in a group.

 As Ringvaart goes in a circular ring, you might want to check the wind direction when you head out.
 I tend to choose to have the wind coming from the south which means I have headwind starting out and the wind in the back on the way back.
-Today the wind came from North East (NE) so I had the wind from the side most of the ride -finding a group to ride with help you during windy conditions.
+Today the wind came from North East (NE) so I had the wind from the side most of the ride -finding a group to ride with the help you during windy conditions.

 For the more leisurely bike riders, going around Ringvaart offer many opportunities to stop and have a bite or drink in the small villages that you pass through.
-In April the fields inside the polder turns into a patch of colors as this is one area where flowers are grown in Netherlands.
+In April the fields inside the polder turn into a patch of colors as this is one area where flowers are grown in the Netherlands.
 I came across one field on my ride today with flowers on a field.

 Here some pictures I took during the ride.